severygb/portfolio-severyn-gabe/reports/D2-report.md

 help “decision makers, planners, and the public understand the magnitude and importance of freight transportation to the economy” (Chao and others, [2017](#ref-FFF:2017)).
 This lofty goal is not achieved well.
-Below is their snapshot of the water-going vessels the US economy relies on.
+Below is their ‘snapshot’ of the water-going vessels the US economy relies on.

 <img src="../resources/FFF-table-3-9.png" width="80%" />